 All Abilities Together

 The Alliance for an Inclusive and Accessible Canada (the Alliance) is a group of disability organizations that is consulting Canadians about the proposed federal accessibility law.
-We are made up of 12 member organizations and three partner organizations from Canada’s disability community.
+We are made up of 12 member organizations and four partner organizations from Canada’s disability community.

 What are we doing?